mariesophiet/master_thesis/docs/developer_information/project_scripts.md

 ### get_algorithms.py
 This Python utility script generates lists of supported cryptographic algorithms based on the currently installed versions of the Liboqs, OpenSSL (classic + PQC), and OQS-Provider libraries.
 These lists are stored under the `test_data/alg_lists` directory and are used by benchmarking and parsing tools to determine which algorithms to run and parse for the computational and TLS performance testing.

 Primarily intended to be invoked by the `setup.sh` script, this utility accepts an argument that specifies the installation and testing context.
-However, it can also be ran manually to regenerate the algorithm list files.
+However, it can also be run manually to regenerate the algorithm list files.

 The script supports the following functionality: